-Director of Artificial Intelligence, U.S. Department of Veterans Affairs (invited)
+Director of Artificial Intelligence, U.S. Department of Veterans Affairs (pending agency approval)

 Panel: Strengthening the Federal Health IT Strategic Plan With Data